silverstripe/silverstripe-search-service/docs/en/usage.md

 ## Configuring the search service

-Most search services such as AppSearch require some level of configuration that needs to happen separately from the indexing of content.
+Most search services such as EnterpriseSearch require some level of configuration that needs to happen separately from the indexing of content.
 This can include operations like creating indexes, and defining a schema for an index.